simplic/documentation/dev/git/intro.md

 >
 > Change: Viewmodels are always dirty

-A commit should always contains changes that belongs togehter.
+A commit should always contain changes that belong together.

 ---